-During the period under review, Downer EDI Works Ltd was issued with an improvement required rating for their environmental performance and administrative performance and compliance with their resource consents, as defined in defined in Appendix II, relation to its Rifle Range Road site.
+During the period under review, Downer EDI Works Ltd was issued with a high rating for their environmental performance and administrative performance and compliance with their resource consents, as defined in Appendix II, relation to its Rifle Range Road site.

-During the period under review, Envirowaste Services Ltd demonstrated a high level of environmental and administrative performance and compliance with their resource consent, as defined in Appendix II.
+During the period under review, Enviro NZ demonstrated a high level of environmental and administrative performance and compliance with their resource consent, as defined in Appendix II.

-During the period under review, Firth Industries Ltd demonstrated a good level of environmental and a high level of administrative performance and compliance with their resource consents in relation to its site on Clemow Road.
+During the period under review, Firth Industries Ltd demonstrated a high level of environmental and administrative performance and compliance with their resource consents in relation to its site on Clemow Road.
 There have been ongoing issues with sediment loading in stormwater discharges, which the Company have since addressed.